sinsunsan/sinsunsan.github.io/_posts/2018-04-08-ngrx-tips-and-code-example.md

 ---
 layout: post
-title: Ngrx tips and code examples
+title: Angular Ngrx tips and code examples
 published: true
 ---

-You can learn ngrx by watching the lesson of Todd Motto here https://platform.ultimateangular.com/courses/ngrx-store-effects
+You can learn ngrx by watching the lesson of Todd Motto here.
+It is the most complete and linear way to learn ngrx.
+You should do this before diving into more precise topics. https://platform.ultimateangular.com/courses/ngrx-store-effects

 ### Dispatch several actions from the same effects